-This tutorial shows how to use BAML together with CocoIndex to build a data pipeline that extracts structured patient information from PDF intake forms.
+This tutorial shows how to use BAML together with CocoIndex to build a data pipeline that extracts structured information with an LLM from PDF intake forms.
 The BAML definitions describe the desired output schema and prompt logic, while CocoIndex orchestrates file input, transformation, and incremental indexing.

 We’ll walk through setup, defining the BAML schema, generating the Python client, writing the CocoIndex flow, and running the pipeline.
 Throughout, we follow best practices (e.g. caching heavy steps) and cite documentation for key concepts.